EssentialsX/Essentials/EssentialsDiscord/README.md

 a new channel definition and setting the `chat` message type to said channel definition.
 Below are step-by-step instructions for said example, you can follow along to get the gist of how to apply this to other use cases

-1. Find the channel on discord you want to only send chat messages to and then right click the channel and click "Copy ID".
+1. Find the channel on Discord you want to only send chat messages to, and then right click the channel and click "Copy ID".
 > ![Copy ID](https://i.imgur.com/ri7NZkD.gif)

 2. Next you need to create the actual channel definition, for this example we'll call it `chat`.
-You create a channel definition by adding a new entry to the `channels` section with the key as its name and the id as the one you copied in the last step.
+You create a channel definition by adding a new entry to the `channels` section with the key as its name and the ID as the one you copied in the last step.
 > ![New Def](https://i.imgur.com/dc7kIkl.gif)